Skip to main content

 Alias: harbor list

 Review your fleet of docked servers.
-Shows each server’s name, command, status, and enabled state.
+Shows each server’s name, command/url, status, and enabled state.

 harbor launch